wunderwuzzi23/blog/content/posts/2023/openai-data-exfiltration-first-mitigations-implemented.md

 [![OpenAI Mitigation](/blog/images/2023/openai-fix-3.png)](/blog/images/2023/openai-fix-3.png)

-It still renders **other** images though.
+It still at times renders **other** images (from arbitrary domains) though.

-Since ChatGPT is not open source and the fix is not via a Content-Security-Policy (that is visible to users and researchers) the exact validation details are not known.
+Since ChatGPT is not open source and the fix is not via a Content-Security-Policy (that is visible and inspectable by users and researchers) the exact validation details are not known.

 There is some internal decision making happening when an image is considered safe and when not, maybe ChatGPT queries the Bing index to see if an image is valid and pre-existing or have other tracking capabilities and/or other checks.

-**This is good news.**

 Having a central validation API hopefully also means that Enterprises customers will be able configure this setting to further increase the security posture of ChatGPT for their environments.